 This flounder recipe with lemon butter sauce is easy, healthy, quick, elegant, family-friendly, and dirties just one skillet.
 That's to say nothing of its crisp brown crust and its tender, flaky perfection.

 Elegant and easy, this flounder recipe with lemon butter sauce is, in the words of its creator, an easy weeknight meal to pull together without nary a hassle.
 We can vouch for that.
 So can the literally hundreds of readers who click on this recipe weekday afternoons.
 Although cooking fish is commonly perceived as tricky, this recipe nails it, almost effortlessly creating a crisp browned crust on the exterior and a tender, flaky interior.
 As the author explains, “The key to crisp perfection is to make sure the fillets are extra dry by patting them with paper towels and dusting them with just a tiny bit of flour.
 You may be tempted to pull out your nonstick skillet, but to get that crisp crust you’re better off with a heavy-bottomed stainless steel pan.”
 Any white fish fillet works in this recipe, so opt for whatever looks fresh and is priced within your means.
-This recipe has been updated.
 Originally published July 26, 2012.–Renee Schettler Rossi

 Why You Need To Use Fresh, Not Frozen, Fish In This Recipe